cifkao/gps2var/README.md

 # gps2var
-Fast loading of geospatial variables from raster files by GPS coordinates and with interpolation.
+`gps2var` is a Python library providing fast loading of geospatial variables from raster files by GPS coordinates and with interpolation.
+In particular, it allows parallel requests with coordinates specified as large NumPy arrays of arbitrary shapes.

+## Examples
+### Reading from a single file
 ```python
 PATH = "/vsizip/wc2.1_30s_bio.zip/wc2.1_30s_bio_1.tif"  # WorldClim annual mean temperature